 - Pension Credit

-- provision and replacement of essential white goods and furniture
+- Provision and replacement of essential white goods and furniture.

-- advice and signposting to relevant agencies
+- Advice and signposting to agencies.

 How to apply